 This is explained in Nelson’s Illustrated Bible Dictionary:

 “At one point, Moses’ patience reached its breaking point and he sinned against the Lord, in anger against the people.
 When the people again grumbled against Moses, saying they had not water, the Lord told Moses to speak to the rock and water would flow forth.
 Instead, Moses lifted his hand and struck the rock twice with his rod.
 Apparently because he disobeyed the Lord in this act, Moses was not permitted to enter the Promised Land.”

 In our hearts, that doesn’t seem fair, does it?
 But in our minds, we know that it must be.
 For Scripture tells us that God is just.

-This morning as we were heading to church, I was thinking about God’s call on Moses’ life, and on my life.
+As we were heading to church, I was thinking about God’s call on Moses’ life, and on our lives.
 And that is probably why the following two statements from Drew Peterson’s sermon stood out to me.